afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 The tutorial will progress in steps:

-1. Automated testing and releases into `qa` and `production` stages
+1. Run automated tests the release our software into qa and production stage
-2. An approval step will be added to ensure a human must always click “go” before a production release
+2. Add an approval step to ensure a human must always click “go” before a production release
-3. Improve on the manual approval step and instead use an automated quality gate.
+3. Replace the manual approval step with an automated quality gate.
 Add Prometheus to the cluster to monitor the workloads.
-Add SLO-based quality evaluations to ensure no bad build ever makes it to production.
+Add SLO-based quality evaluations to ensure no bad build ever makes it to production
-4. Add a quality evaluation in production, post rollout.
+5. Add a quality evaluation in production, post rollout
-5. When a bad deployment occurs, the evaluation will fail and a remediation action will be taken by a remediation provider.
-In the demo this means `helm` scales the deployment.
+6. Add a remediation action that will be taken by a remediation provider if an evaluation of the production stage fails.
+In the demo, this means helm scales the deployment

 ## While You're Waiting...